How to Open an Interactive Brokers Account in 2023?

 You also need to set which instruments you need to invest in.
 For instance, if you want to invest in stocks and bonds, you must select these options.
 I only chose stocks.

-Many more choices include stocks, bonds, options, and futures.
-You also must select which country (stock market exchange) you want to invest in.
+Stocks, bonds, options, and futures are among many other choices.
+You must also select which country (stock market exchange) you want to invest in.

 You also need to confirm your phone number with a code.